Some symbols are links to powerful psychological triggers. That’s why you need to learn about them because they affect

 The discovery of how symbols access our core thinking processes is the key.
 So, by controlling the story, then you can also control the person.
 If you can reach critical mass acceptance of this message, you can persuade large groups.
 In this way, it’s possible to leverage the brand so that people suspend common sense and logical reasoning.
 They will accept any message coming from the source controlling their values and beliefs.

-Choosing a symbol with the greatest ability to manipulate requires two things.
-First, the symbol needs to have a powerful psychological tie to a primal instinct like fear or anger.
+Choosing a symbol with the most significant ability to manipulate requires two things.
+First, the graphic representation needs to have a powerful psychological tie to a primal instinct like fear or anger.
 Second, it’s easy to recognize and copy.
 These traits make brand recognition possible.
 For example, look at the icons of the world’s largest religions.

 The Power of the Symbols that Trigger Fear

 The power of the symbol to trigger or manipulate thinking depends on the level of exposure to the propaganda.
 Therefore, religions focus on storytelling with symbolism.
-Stories can contain several types of symbols.
-Constant repetition of these powerful themes bonds the person to the belief system.
+Stories can contain several types of symbols and the constant repetition of these powerful themes bonds the person to the belief system.
 This bonding often extends to the authority figures of the system.
 Once assimilation is complete, followers will adopt almost any ideas that the leaders want.
 They can mobilize people to act out in ways that defy logic and basic moral instinct.

 “Half the people in the world think that the metaphors of their religious traditions are facts.
 And the other half contends that they are not facts at all.
 As a result, we have people who consider themselves believers because they accept metaphors as facts.
 And, we have others who classify themselves as atheists because they think religious metaphors are lies.” — Joseph Campbell

 So, it is an error to mistake metaphors for facts.
-This leads to mistaking mythology as fact.
-It is a mistake to discount metaphors as powerless word pictures.
-Metaphors and analogies are symbols within the themes.
-These themes connect to our primal psychological triggers.
+Religious mythologies purposely misuse metaphors treating them as fact.
+So, it is a mistake to discount metaphors as powerless word pictures.
+Metaphors and analogies are typologies that are psychological triggers.
+People can use these triggers to program almost anything.